opendatahub-io/architecture-decision-records/documentation/components/model-registry/model-registry-tenancy.md

 ## Deployment Architecture - Use Service Mesh and Authorino for RBAC

 This architecture calls for deploying the Model Registry deployment(s) in a known namespace such as “odh-model-registries”, where OpenShift AI administrators can provision any number of Model Registries with a unique name.
-For example, the administrator can install a single Model Registry called “public” and configure its permissions such that any authenticated user to the k8s cluster has access to its APIs.
+For example, the administrator can install a single Model Registry called “public” and configure its permissions such that any authenticated user to the Kubernetes cluster has access to its APIs.
 Similarly, another instance can be configured to be accessible to a set of known users/groups.

 The namespace “odh-model-registries” will be automatically signed up as a member of the service mesh and all the model registry deployments will be configured to run an envoy proxy as a sidecar component.